 SUMMARY PARENT COMPANY

-SEK 000s Sale of goods/ services to related parties Purchase of goods/- services from related parties Dividend paid Receivables from related parties Dec 31
+SEK 000s Sale of goods/ services to related parties Purchase of goods/ser- vices from related parties Dividend paid Receivables from related parties Dec 31 Liabilities to related parties Dec 31

+2020 119,629 -78,288 - 151,146 20,509

 2019 91,632 -80,209 - 203,434 10,892

-2018 116,405 -61,191 - 298,494 7,911

-Sales to related parties pertain primarily to sales of licenses to foreign subsidiaries and purchases from related parties pertain primarily to purchases of services from foreign subsidiaries.
+Sales to related parties pertain primarily to sale of licenses to foreign subsidiaries and purchases from related parties pertain primarily to purchases of services from foreign subsidiaries.
 Receivables from related parties pertain primarily to receivables from the US subsidiary.

 In 2017, RaySearch entered into an agreement with the non-profit association Venture Cup, which organizes an annual competition to inspire entrepreneurship and creativity in business.
 CEO Johan Löf is Chairman of the association and RaySearch sponsors the competition by contributing SEK 1 M per year in exchange for exposure as a partner in Venture Cup's marketing material.
 This collaboration and the sponsorship fee amount is based on the arm's length principle and accepted commercial terms.